The effectiveness of blended learning

 President of the M.I.T.-Harvard online collaboration, Anant Agarwal, told The New York Times: "That's one of the beauties of the blended model, that it can be infinitely personalized… You can add as much or as little classroom time as is best for your school.
 And professors can add their own assignments, their own readings."

 Blended learning: examples of success

 Some educators have seen their students excel after implementing blended learning approaches in their classrooms, particularly for math programs.
 U.S. students are still falling behind their international peers in math and science, reports The New York Times.
 To make matters worse, studies show large gaps in math performance based on gender, race and income.
-Personalized learning approaches -- executed in the form of interactive online lessons, games and lectures -- as well as one-on-one time with instructors offer tools to combat the significant disparity in performance between different student groups.
+Personalized learning approaches -- executed in the form of interactive online lessons, games and lectures -- as well as personal interaction with instructors offer tools to combat the significant disparity in performance between different student groups.

 For instance, in Palo Alto, Calif., Rocketship Education -- a public charter school -- saw dramatic gains in the performance of elementary school-aged students participating in a blended learning math class.
 The school reported that within a year after launching the program, 90 percent of the lowest performers had climbed out of the bottom quartile.

 In another example, Khan Academy, which offers an "interactive subject-mastery tool," was used by sophomore math students at Oakland Unity High School in Oakland, Calif.
 A video from educator Peter McIntosh discusses improvements in student engagement and performance.
 He explains that he saw progress by measuring students' work: "They were doing many, many more problems this year than they did last year."
 McIntosh notes that interactive online activities make it easier to encourage kids to do homework since "there's less wiggle room for them to back out, because they've got hints they can take or videos they can watch."